AndrewPaulLund/cs205project/README.md

 **This README is our project website and serves as the final report for the work we did throughout the semester.**

+- Samtools source code is found [here](https://github.com/samtools)
+- Evaluation data, modified source code, batch scripts, and visualization notebooks are found in this repository

 ---

 ### Description of problem and the need for HPC and/or Big Data